StarTrek: Combinatorial Variable Selection with False Discovery Rate Control: Cram e r-type comparison bounds for Gaussian maxima

-for some constant $C_0 > 0$. \end{theorem} When applying the above result to our multiple degree testing problem, specifically the covariance of maximum test statistics for pairs of non-hub nodes, $\zerodiff$ can be controlled as $k_\tau^2$ which is in a constant order.
+for some constant $C_0 > 0$. \end{theorem} When applying the above result to our multiple degree testing problem, specifically the covariance of maximum test statistics for pairs of non-hub nodes, we can show $\zerodiff =O(1)$.
 In Theorem \ref{thm:ccb_sparse_unitvar}, the quantity $\discon$ represents the number of connected subgraphs shared by the coviarance matrix networks of $U$ and $V$.
 We refer to Theorem \ref{thm:ccb_sparse} in the appendix for a generalized definition of $\discon$ to strengthen the results in \eqref{eq:ccb_sparse_unitvar}.
 The $\discon$ in the denominator of the right hand side of Cram\'er-type comparison bound in \eqref{eq:ccb_sparse_unitvar} is necessary: it is possible that even if $\Delta_0$ is small, when $\discon$ is large, the Cam\'er-type Gaussian comparison bound is not converging to zero.
 For example, consider Gaussian vectors with unit variances $U=(X_1, X_2, Z, \ldots,Z) \in \RR^d$, $V = (Y_1, Y_2, Z, \ldots,Z)\in \RR^d$, where $\text{corr}(X_1, X_2) = 0.9, \text{corr}(Y_1, Y_2) = 0$ and $(X_1, X_2) \independent Z$, $(Y_1, Y_2) \independent Z$.
 For this case, the Cam\'er-type Gaussian comparison bound

 is not converging to zero as $d$ goes to infinity even if the corresponding $\Delta_0$ is 1 but $\discon=2$.